Red Party (Norway): Youth programs

 The party's youth wing is Red Youth, which was founded in 1963, preceding the foundations of the Red Electoral Alliance and the Workers' Communist Party.
-The current leader of the youth wing is Alberte Bekkhus.
+The current leader of the youth wing is Amrit Kaur.
 Red Youth was highly supportive of the merging of the Red Electoral Alliance and the Communist Party, with Sandra Johansen, leader of Red Youth in Brønnøysund, claiming "it to have been difficult to be a youth party under two different parent parties".

 Former Deputy Leader of the Red Electoral Alliance Marte Mjøs Persen left the party, believing there was a big generational gap between the older and younger members of Red.
 She further claimed that only the older members, who have their origins from the foundation of the Red Electoral Alliance and the Workers' Communist Party, controlled the party.
 Persen's statements were met with a positive response by fellow party members and outsiders.
 Mathias Furevik, who had served as Dahle's campaign manager, agreed with her accusations.
 Bergen City Council representative, Stine Akre, reluctantly agreed with Persen's accusations and said: "Red is now a party for middle-aged men, and has not been able to get rid of the generation gap.
 It also means that many younger people will get burned out before they move the party's direction."
 Persen shortly after joined the Labour Party.

-Electoral results
+Election results

 In the 2007 Norwegian local elections, the Red Party won 2.1% of the votes.
 After the 2007 county elections, Knut Henning Thygesen became the party's first and only mayor elected through a direct mayor election in the municipality of Risør.

 In the 2009 Norwegian parliamentary election, the result was 1.3% of votes, giving the party no seats in the parliament.
 The party came closest to winning a seat in Oslo, where it took nearly 4% of the vote.
 In 2009, electoral researcher Bernt Aardal commented that the Red Party would have won a single seat in Oslo during the 2009 elections had it not been for the fact that the voting system is designed to ensure that more MPs come from rural areas.

 In the 2011 Norwegian local elections, the party won 1.7% of the votes.
 The Oslo constituency was considered to be where the party had its best chance of gaining a seat in the 2013 Norwegian parliamentary election but failed to win any seats.
 In the 2017 Norwegian parliamentary election, the party broke through in Oslo, with party leader Moxnes being elected for the first time.

 In the 2021 Norwegian parliamentary election, the Red Party achieved 4.6% of votes and secured eight (8) seats in parliament, its largest share of the vote—and its largest parliamentary representation—to date.